NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

 I was uncertain about whether or not to offer a comments section.
 The biggest argument in favor of comments sections is that they give readers an opportunity to engage directly with content authors.
 However, the cons abound:

 * Comments sections that aren't closely monitored often turn into spam-filled cesspools.
-* Providing a system to log in and manage comments, which requires a database backend, is a significant burden for a website built with a static site generator.
+* Providing a system to log in and manage comments, which requires a database backend, is difficult with a static site generator.
-* Integrating with an external service (e.g. Disqus) means that you're reliant on a third-party.
-If the company folds or pivots, all of that content may be lost.
-Plus, you're piping your readers' information directly to an external party.
+* Integrating with an external service (e.g. Disqus) means that you're reliant on an external service to host the content.
-* Even a comments section with a strong spam filter can be an attractive target for trolls.

-Initially, I didn't feel that the benefit of direct engagement with readers outweighed the negative side of comments sections.
-That is, until I noticed an existing tool that could be turned into a discussion forum by implementing a lightweight wrapper: GitHub Issues.
+Initially, I didn't feel that the benefit of direct engagement outweighed the negative side of comments sections.
+That is, until I realized an existing tool could be turned into a discussion forum: GitHub Issues.

-Over the years, I've seen GitHub repos used to [showcase various one-off demo projects](https://github.com/Wren6991/PicoDVI), and the `Issues` tab on those projects often fills with follow-up questions and suggestions for improvement—the same type of content you might find in a dedicated comments section.
-It occurred to me that this aspect of GitHub Issues could be intentionally harnessed to provide a comments section for a blog built with a static site generator!
+Over the years, I've seen GitHub repos used to [showcase various one-off demo projects](https://github.com/Wren6991/PicoDVI), and the "Issues" on those projects are often follow-up questions and suggestions for improvement—the same content you might find in a comments section.
+I decided to use this aspect of GitHub Issues to provide a backend for a comments section for a blog built with a static site generator!

 ## Implementation

 How can this be accomplished?
-It only requires a few tools:
+It requires a few tools:

-* The Issues section for this site's repository, where the content will live.
+* The Issues tab for this site's repository, where the comments will live.
-* The GitHub API, which can retrieve that content.
+* The GitHub API, to retrieve that content.
 * GitHub Actions, to automatically re-build the site with all of the current comments.
-* A lightweight command-line interface to tie all of the pieces together.
+* A lightweight command-line tool to tie all of the pieces together.

 This post is going to focus on how I built the CLI that acts as the glue for all of these pieces: an app that I'm calling [Static Conversations](https://github.com/NickAnderegg/static-conversations).

 {{< alert title="Links in this post" >}}
-All links to the Static Conversations repository in this post will be pinned to the [tree at commit `88dfb24`](https://github.com/NickAnderegg/static-conversations/tree/88dfb2441c03d8f9ee2f6ef338bb237a81a9e603).
+All links to the Static Conversations repository in this post will be pinned to the [tree at commit `a6aba5c`](https://github.com/NickAnderegg/static-conversations/tree/a6aba5cb742dfa05dbce93ed629d642e92e16416).
 The head of the `main` branch of this repo may change significantly over time.
 {{</ alert >}}

 {{< alert title="Note about code blocks" >}}
 Any occurrence of three dots separated by spaces, e.g. "`. . .`" within code blocks indicate code that was removed for brevity.
-In many places, docstrings and comments have also been removed from code examples without indication.
 {{</ alert >}}

 ### Getting Data from the API

-Surprisingly, we only need to call 2-3 API endpoints to get *all* of the data necessary to implement a full-featured comment management tool!
-A big reason for this is that each call to the GitHub API returns a significant number of the nodes that connect to the object returned by each endpoint.
+Surprisingly, we only need to call 2-3 API endpoints to get *all* of the data needed for a good comments section!
+That's because each call to the GitHub API returns a subset of the child nodes of the requested object.

 #### `GET`ting the repo's issues

-A single `GET` request made to `/repos/{owner}/{repo}/issues` returns not only [a list of the issues associated with a repository](https://docs.github.com/en/rest/reference/issues#list-repository-issues), but also an object representing the most important data of the `user` and `labels` fields, among other.
-This provides us with most of the information we need to render top-level comments.
-Here is the example response that GitHub provides for this endpoint (with the fields that are not relevant to our use case manually removed):
+A single `GET` request made to `/repos/{owner}/{repo}/issues` returns not only [a list of the issues associated with a repository](https://docs.github.com/en/rest/reference/issues#list-repository-issues), but also fields like `user` and `labels`, among others.
+This gives us most of the information we need to render top-level comments.
+Here is the example response that GitHub provides for this endpoint (with irrelevant fields manually removed):

 ```json
 [